Chinese New Year - Year of the Tiger for Preschoolers

 Books About the Chinese Culture

-It is important to help children understand that they are in other cultures, such as the Chinese Culture, where things are done differently, and traditions, beliefs, and costumes might not be the same as the ones they know.
+It is essential to help children understand that they are in other cultures, such as the Chinese Culture, where things are done differently, and traditions, beliefs, and costumes might not be the same as the ones they know.
 Using books is a great way to do this.

 Other Activities You Can Do